isomerpages/moe-southviewpri/_departments/Physical & Health Education/Physical & Health Education & CCA.md

 <p>GastroChef with A Cultural Twist</p>
 </td>
 <td style="text-align: center; width: 391.594px;">
-<p style="text-align: left;">GastroChef with A Cultural Twist provides students with real-life experiences to learn basic culinary skills, develop character &amp; values through teamwork, understand differences in culture and develop cultural awareness in today&rsquo;s global environment.</p>
+<p style="text-align: left;">GastroChef with A Cultural Twist aims to provide students with real-life experiences to learn basic culinary skills, develop character & values through teamwork.
+Through the programme, students will be exposed to differences in culture and develop cultural awareness in today’s global environment.</p>
+<p>PHF plays an important role by providing students significant
+nutritional information and food safety lessons, as they learn about making wise food choices for a lifetime of good health.</p>
 </td>
 <td style="text-align: center; width: 119.203px;">
 <p>P1 - P6</p>